CloudPanel for AWS Graviton is now available!

 On top of the performance enhancements, the AWS Graviton processors are about 20% cheaper than the Intel ones.

+To get started with ARM you only need to create an aws account.
 It is no coincidence that the world's fastest supercomputer Fugaku is also using Arm-based processors.